- CMC Online Seminar Series

 We seek to be inclusive in our selection of speakers, covering all topic areas where choice modelling is used, and also giving opportunities to PhD students and early career researchers to present their work.
 Our only criteria for selecting speakers are the quality of the work and the likely appeal to the wider community of choice modellers.

-We have put together an exciting initial set of 13 seminars, covering the period from 23 June to 15 September (summary of seminars).
-New speakers will be added over time, and we are also happy for those interested in giving a talk to approach us directly at email@example.com
+Seminars for 2021 will be announced shortly.
+We are also happy for those interested in giving a talk to approach us directly at firstname.lastname@example.org

 Please note that the videos below will work best if you either use the pop out option or download the video.

 [15-12-2020] Kara Kockelman (UT Austin), Krishna Murthy Gurumurthy (UT Austin) and Prateek Bansal (Imperial).
 Modelling Animal-Vehicle Collision Counts Across Large Networks using a Bayesian Hierarchical Model.

 Abstract: Animal-vehicle collisions (AVCs) are common around the world and result in considerable loss of animal and human life, as well as significant property damage and regular insurance claims.
 Understanding their occurrence in relation to various contributing factors and being able to identify locations of high risk are valuable to AVC prevention, yielding economic, social, and environmental cost savings.
 A hierarchical Bayesian model with the Dirichlet process is developed to use AVC data across about 120,000 segments of state-controlled highways in Texas, U.S. This enables policy-making by identifying high-risk locations, inferring key contributing geometric factors, and accounting for seasonality in animal crossings.